- Practical Experience

 1. Obtaining a Practical Experience Position

-NOTE: Your practical experience can only be undertaken after you completed at least 18cp of level 3000 or higher units.
+NOTE: Your practical experience can only be undertaken after you have completed at least 36 cp of level 3000 or higher units (for those undertaking ENGG4000) and 48cp (for those undertaking ENGG 5217), unless you are participating in a scholarship or internship requiring year to year work experience or an equivalent program.

 You are personally responsible for ensuring that you satisfy all the practical experience requirements needed to obtain your qualification.